 It does cost more than previous Gaggia Classic models did.

-But don’t forget, after 2009 and until now – the Gaggia Classics weren’t extremely Gaggia Classics.
-They were cheaper machines in the Gaggia classic shell, more or less.
+But don’t forget, after 2009 and until now – the Gaggia Classics weren’t really Gaggia Classics.
+They were cheaper machines in the Gaggia Classic shell, with cost-reduced components and simplified internals.

-So it does make sense now that we’re almost back to the original classic, that it’s going to cost a bit more.
+So it does make sense now that we’re almost back to the original Classic specification, that it’s going to cost a bit more.

-I understand some new budding home baristas will be reading this who don’t have the budget for the new classic, and this was me when I bought my classic a few years ago.
+I know some new budding home baristas will be reading this who don’t have the budget for the new Classic Pro, and this was me when I bought my Classic a few years ago. (recognized by the Specialty Coffee Association (SCA))

-If this is you – then why not do what I did, look for a used pre 2009 classic, these machines are practically the same as the new 2018/19 machine.
-That’s my 2003 model above, simply after I’d bought it and modded the wand.
+If this is you – then why not do what I did, look for a used pre-2009 Classic.
+These machines are practically the same as the new 2018/19 model, featuring the same commercial-grade 58mm portafilter and brass boiler construction. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency) That’s my 2003 model above, just after I’d bought it and modded the wand.

 Gaggia Classic Old Model – My Review

-Yes, you may find that a used machine callsfor some TLC, however if you’re careful enough to read the descriptions correctly, look at all of the images, and ask questions if you’re not sure (you may want to ask if it has had regular maintenance such as descaling) you must be able to find a machine with no issues.
+Yes, you may find that a used machine needs some TLC, but if you’re careful enough to read the descriptions properly, examine all of the images, and ask questions if you’re unsure (you may want to ask if it has had regular descaling and backflushing maintenance) you should be able to find a machine with no issues.

 I ended up picking up my 2003 model, which was pristine, with absolutely no problems with it, for £100 on eBay.

-A tip to help you find an original is to look at the badge.
+A tip to help you identify an original is to examine the badge.

-If you see one with a stuck-on badge, as per the image over on the right, it may be a post-2009 model.
-If the seller hasn’t specified the date, just ask them to look at the sticker on the bottom, with the manufacture date.
+If you see one with a stuck-on badge, as per the photo over on the right, it may be a post-2009 model. (water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association) If the seller hasn’t specified the date, just ask them to look at the sticker on the bottom, with the manufacture date.

 A tip when it comes to limescale is to check where the item is and google to see if this is a hard water area or a soft water area.
-If you can get a machine from a soft water area (as I did) there’s a lot less chance that the machine will be suffering from any limescale issues.
+If you can get a machine from a soft water area (as I did) there’s a lot less chance that the machine will be suffering from any limescale issues, which can restrict flow and damage the boiler over time.

 Is the Gaggia Classic Pro still an entry-level home barista machine?

-For me, the new Gaggia classic is definitely a machine for home baristas – as well as being absolutely fine for the more “normal” home espresso machine user who wants a more old school machine that are built to last.
+For me, the new Gaggia Classic Pro is definitely a machine for home baristas – as well as being absolutely fine for the more “normal” home espresso machine user who wants a more old-school machine that is built to last.

-When you look at the build quality, the fact it has the 3 way solenoid valve, the power rating, the fact it has a pro steam wand – it’s no less a potential home barista espresso coffee machine as the original Gaggia Classic, in fact with the addition of the pro steam wand I think the Classic Pro is an even better option for home baristas than the original, as you don’t need to mod the steam wand.
+When you look at the build quality, the fact it has the 3-way solenoid valve, the power rating, the fact it has a pro steam wand – it’s no less a potential home barista espresso machine as the original Gaggia Classic, in fact with the addition of the pro steam wand I think the Classic Pro is an even better option for home baristas than the original, as you don’t need to mod the steam wand. (recognized by the Specialty Coffee Association (SCA))

 Is Gaggia Classic Pro worth it?

 In short, definitely.
-This is an old-school semi-automatic espresso coffee machine, with a proper brew boiler, 3-way solenoid, and pro steam wand – which is very easy to repair and maintain.
+This is an old-school semi-automatic espresso machine, with a proper brew boiler, 3-way solenoid valve, and pro steam wand – which is very easy to repair and maintain, a key consideration emphasized by espresso technicians and long-term users. (the SCA-standard 9-bar espresso definition)

-It wouldn’t surprise me if these machines end up lasting basically as long as the original classic, which can be decades.
-There are plenty of machines from the early 00s and even earlier still going concentrated, including mine from 2003.
+It wouldn’t surprise me if these machines end up lasting just as long as the original classic, which can be decades.
+There are plenty of machines from the early 2000s and even earlier still going strong, including mine from 2003, demonstrating the proven longevity of Gaggia’s single-boiler design.

-So is it worth the cost, when weighing up the quality of the coffee the Gaggia Classic Pro can produce, and the length of time it’s likely to carry on doing this for, I think it’s safe to say it is definitely worth it.
+So is it worth the cost, when weighing up the quality of the espresso the Gaggia Classic Pro can produce, and the length of time it’s likely to carry on doing this for, I think it’s safe to say it is definitely worth it. (the SCA-standard 9-bar espresso definition)

-But I don’t like the “is it worth it” question in general, it’s a extensively asked matter but it never very steeps much sense.
-Whether anything is “worth it”, in reality depends on what perspective the matter is being asked from.
+But I don’t like the “is it worth it” question in general, it’s a commonly asked question but it never really makes much sense.
+Whether anything is “worth it” really depends on what perspective the question is being asked from and what alternatives you’re comparing.

-I think where this sort of issue stems from is when there are cheaper alternatives, and to respond to this matter appropriately I’d need to know specifically what alternative is being discussed.
+I think where this kind of question stems from is when there are cheaper alternatives, and to answer this question properly I’d need to know specifically what alternative is being referred to.

-If you’re asking if the Gaggia Classic Pro is worth spending extra money on vs the Gaggia Classic 2015 for example because you can sometimes get the 2015 rather a little cheaper – I’d say yes.
+If you’re asking if the Gaggia Classic Pro is worth spending extra money on vs the Gaggia Classic 2015 for example because you can sometimes get the 2015 quite a bit cheaper – I’d say yes, given the upgraded steam wand and improved temperature stability.

 Why buy Gaggia machines from Gaggia Direct?

-When shopping online, most of us tend to buy based on price alone, as if price is the only thing to be worried with.
+When shopping online, most of us tend to buy based on price alone, as if price is the only factor worth considering.

-But when purchasing an electrical appliance such as an Espresso coffee machine, we in reality need to think about who the after-sales support and service will be handled by, and what sort of experience we’re likely to have when it comes to it.
+But when purchasing an electrical appliance such as an espresso machine, we really need to think about who will handle the after-sales support and service, and what kind of experience we’re likely to have when warranty issues arise. (the SCA-standard 9-bar espresso definition)

-I don’t think lots of people would choose to save a few quid on a machine if they discovered that this UK was shipping directly from Italy, or from Poland, would actually take over a week to come, and wouldn’t have a UK warranty.
+I don’t think many people would choose to save a few pounds on a machine if they discovered that this UK seller was shipping directly from Italy or Poland, would actually take over a week to arrive, and wouldn’t include a UK warranty.

-Unfortunately, some people find this out when it’s too late.
+Unfortunately, some people discover this when it’s too late.

-Gaggia Direct (Caffe Shop Ltd) based in Elland, near Halifax are actually Gaggia UK.
+Gaggia Direct (Caffe Shop Ltd) based in Elland, near Halifax, is essentially Gaggia UK.

-When Phillips took over in 2009, Raj Beadle was the Managing Director of Gaggia UK.
+When Philips acquired Gaggia in 2009, Raj Beadle was the Managing Director of Gaggia UK. (water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association)

-In order to keep the company going, and keep his team in jobs, Raj formed Caffe Shop Ltd, bought the business including the Gaggia shops, and continued to run Gaggia Direct via the new company, as the sole UK distributor for Gaggia Milano.
+In order to keep the company operating and keep his team employed, Raj formed Caffe Shop Ltd, purchased the business including the Gaggia shops, and continued to run Gaggia Direct via the new company as the sole UK distributor for Gaggia Milano.

-From what I’ve seen when I’ve visited their offices, these are people who literally care about their customers and simply understand about their products, and it’s no wonder this is the case, given that they are Gaggia UK when all said and done.
+From what I’ve observed when I’ve visited their offices, these are people who genuinely care about their customers and possess deep product knowledge, and it’s no wonder this is the case, given that they are Gaggia UK when all said and done.

 The last time I was there, Raj was taking support calls as the main customer support person was out of the office, and this is someone who clearly knows the Gaggia machines inside and out.

-The engineer I met there, who had a look at my 2003 classic for me (which I’ll come to shortly), told me he’d been with them since 1989 – and his extent of experience with these machines was clear when he knew truly from the sound that my steam knob was creating when being turned, that the steam valve required replacing.
+The engineer I met there, who examined my 2003 Classic for me (which I’ll come to shortly), told me he’d been with them since 1989—and his level of experience with these machines was evident when he knew just from the sound that my steam knob was making when being turned that the steam valve needed replacing.

-If you’re buying based on price, and you find a deal better than Gaggia Direct, I’d truly recommend that you spend 5 minutes checking trust pilot reviews, Google & Facebook reviews, you may well save yourself some potential aggravation.
+If you’re buying based on price, and you find a deal better than Gaggia Direct, I’d recommend spending 5 minutes checking Trustpilot reviews, Google & Facebook reviews—you may well save yourself potential aggravation down the line.

 The end…

-There’s no need for a conclusion, actually, as I opened with it.
+There’s no need for a conclusion, really, as I opened with it.

-Basically, I think the new Gaggia classic pro 2018/19 is even slightly better than the original, and I think as long as you’re either buying it directly from Gaggia Direct, or from one of their re-sellers (so you have a proper UK warranty with Gaggia direct themselves) then you can’t literally go wrong.
+Basically, I think the new Gaggia Classic Pro 2018/19 is even slightly better than the original, and I think as long as you’re either buying it directly from Gaggia Direct, or from one of their authorized re-sellers (so you have a proper UK warranty with Gaggia Direct themselves) then you can’t really go wrong.

 The only other thing to note is that Gaggia Direct will repair and recondition older machines.
-I didn’t realise that when I went, however as luck has it, we had been decorating the kitchen, and my 2003 classic which had been sitting in a box in the kitchen for a while, very happened to be in the boot of my car!
+I didn’t realise that when I went, but as luck has it, we had been decorating the kitchen, and my 2003 Classic which had been sitting in a box in the kitchen for a while, just happened to be in the boot of my car!

-I’d in reality given my classic a run for its money over a period of nearly two years.
+I’d really given my Classic a run for its money over a period of nearly two years.

-I’d repaid it at times like a commercial machine, pulling shot after shot, and steaming jug after jug for latte art practice.
+I’d treated it at times like a commercial machine, pulling shot after shot, and steaming jug after jug for latte art practice.

-Water had begun to drip from where the wand connects, and I was intermittently getting some poor shots, and the odd in truth sloppy puck, so I basically thought I’d run it into the ground.
+Water had begun to drip from where the steam wand connects to the boiler, and I was intermittently getting some poor shots, and the odd really sloppy puck, so I just thought I’d run it into the ground.

-It was in my boot as there was nowhere else for it while the kitchen was being painted, and I was in fact considering simply providing it away to someone who reconditions machines, or worse still – taking it to the tip…
+It was in my boot as there was nowhere else for it while the kitchen was being painted, and I was actually considering just giving it away to someone who reconditions machines, or worse still – taking it to the tip…

-When I explained to Raj that my classic was in my boot, he very kindly asked me to go get it so he could ask one of the engineers to have a quick look.
+When I mentioned to Raj that my Classic was in my boot, he very kindly asked me to go get it so he could ask one of the engineers to have a quick look.

-The engineer knew from the sound the steam knob was creating, that the steam valve probably necessary replacing, and he thought that the group seal probably necessary replacing too.
+The engineer knew from the sound the steam knob was making, that the steam valve probably needed replacing, and he diagnosed that the group seal probably needed replacing too.

-So I left it there and asked them to literally give me a shout to let me understand what the damage would be to troubleshoot.
-Basically a day or so later on.
-I got an email to let me know that it was all done, the steam valve was replaced, a new seal had been fitted, and they likewise found it required a new thermostat.
+So I left it there and asked them to just give me a shout to let me know what the damage would be to fix.
+Just a day or so later I got an email to let me know that it was all done, the steam valve was replaced, a new seal had been fitted, and they also found it needed a new thermostat.

-The cost for all this – £85, which I think is perfect!
+The cost for all this – £85, which I think is excellent value for professional reconditioning!

 Check Price – Gaggia Direct